scrungus/ZeroTetris/README.md

 env.close()
 ```

-The env can instead be imported directly:
+Alternatively, the env can be imported directly:
 ```python
 from gym_simplifiedtetris.envs import SimplifiedTetrisBinaryEnv as Tetris